malmorrow/twitter-processing-container/README.md

 * Create push subscription onto Dataflow.
 * Format the tweets in Dataflow to get something interesting out of them.
 * Write the results into BigQuery.

+# Pub/Sub emulator

+`scripts/start-pubsub-emulator.sh` will run the emulator from the command line in a container.
+I have yet to figure out how to get it to run in background (`-d` flag?) and then communicate with it.
+Also, how to set up topics, publishers and subscribers.

+Another approach to the emulator is to [create a docker image](https://hub.docker.com/r/markkrijgsman/pubsub) that creates a container that runs it.
+This is set up in `src/test/resources/docker`.